michaelUsh3R/arrays-maps-template/README.md

 ## Problem 3: DID I WIN TIC-TAC-TOE?

-Write a function `did_I_win_2D` that takes a string player name and a 2-dimensional array board as parameters and returns whether the player won the game.
+Write a function `did_I_win_2D` that takes a string player name and a 2-dimensional 3 x 3 array as parameters and returns whether the player won the game.

 _**Hint**: What does a boolean accumulator / aggregator variable look like?_